How Much Do Wedding Invitations Cost? A Price Breakdown

 Design: Becky Nimoy Stationery | Ornate Die Cut Invitation

-We hope you have a blast selecting and customizing your main invitation card and complementary stationery suite to celebrate you and the love of your life as you prepare to tie the knot.
+We hope you have a blast selecting and customizing your wedding invitations to celebrate you and the love of your life as you prepare to tie the knot.

-If you’re ready to get started on crafting your wedding invitation design for the big day, check out our guide on what to include in the invites on our Stationers blog, and peruse our array of classy, elegant, and fully customizable wedding invitations.
+If you’re ready to get started, check out our guide on what to include in the invites on our Stationers blog, and peruse our array of classy, elegant, and fully customizable wedding invitations.
+From the animated envelope your guests open to all the personalization options, Greenvelope is designed to make every part of the invitation experience feel as intentional as the wedding itself.